 So, some takeaways…

-- If your net worth is under $100,000, the fastest way to get there is through increased income via career growth or entrepreneurship and not through investment returns.
+- If you are starting out, the fastest way to get to a net worth of $100,000 is through increased income via career growth or entrepreneurship and not through investment returns.
 The same applies if your net worth is under a million dollars.
 Markets will do whatever they’ll do but the two things you can control are how much you make and how much of what you make, you can save.
 The rest is all noise.
-So, do not mess around.
+So, focus on where you can make the most difference.

 - Investment superstars come and go but mean reversion is here to stay.
-Do not be enamored by anything or anyone that has shot the daylights out of what normal investing should normally yield.
-If the risk-free rate is 3 percent and you got 30 percent, do not be shocked if and when that eventual mean reversion happens.
-Free lunches are few and far between, especially in the money world.
+Do not be enamored by anything or anyone that has shot the lights out of what normal investing should normally yield.
+If the risk-free rate is 5% and you earned 30% on an investment, do not be shocked when that eventually mean reverts.
+The reason you earned outsized returns is because you took on more risk.
+Free lunches are few and far between.

 - Never, ever, ever, ever, never, ever be completely in or out of the markets.
-All it takes is 5 minutes of looking up to realize that market timing has never worked and will never work.
+All it takes is 5 minutes of Googling to realize that market timing has never worked and will never work.
 The only thing you can and should do is adapt your plan to what your gut can handle.
-It is one thing to fill out a risk tolerance questionnaire and assume that you can handle double-digit declines in your portfolio’s value.
+It is one thing to fill out a risk tolerance questionnaire and assume that you can handle double-digit declines in your portfolio’s value when it eventually happens.
 It is an entirely different ballgame when you are experiencing that.
-So, take notes and implement changes if necessary.
+So, take notes and implement changes when necessary.

 - Of course, think long term.
 John Bogle, the founder of Vanguard, once said that the daily machinations of the stock market are like a tale told by an idiot, full of sound and fury, signifying nothing.
 Nothing about the businesses you own changes that much from one year to the next.
 Capitalism is here to stay and business ownership is where the bulk of the riches lie.
 Either you can be a cog (worker) in that wheel or own a piece of that wheel.
 Own that piece at every chance you get.